Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef

 A. You can spot them in various locations, including the Great Barrier Reef and the Coral Sea.
 We recommend taking a whale-watching tour for the best chances of sightings.

-A. The best time for sightings in Australia is during their annual migration, which typically occurs from May to September.
+A. The best time for sightings in Australia is during their annual migration, typically from May to September.
+A few operators have permits to swim with these majestic creatures and offer dedicated minke whale trips in June and July.

-A. Yes, many tour operators in Australia prioritize eco-friendly practices to ensure responsible and sustainable whale-watching experiences.
+A. Yes, many tour operators in Australia prioritise eco-friendly practices to ensure responsible and sustainable whale-watching experiences.

 Q. How can I support Minke whale conservation efforts?